 As you know, automobile accidents cause sudden and unexpected movements in the human body.
 Due to the forceful impact, the human body moves involuntarily and out of human control.
 This sudden turn and twitch could stretch or tear the soft tissues like muscles, tendons, or ligaments at the back.

 Usually, muscle spasms in the neck and lower back are the most common outcome of auto accidents.
 The violent movements to the neck or lower back can strain or tear the muscles or tendons there can cause spine spasms.
-Whiplash injuries, disc herniations, sprain or strain at the back, and fracture to the spine or the hip are some of the spine injuries that cause of back spasms that can ensue in car crashes.
+Whiplash injuries, disc herniations, sprain or strain at the back, and fractures to the spine or the hip are some of the spine injuries that cause back spasms that can ensue in car crashes.

 How do you Get Rid of Back Spasms Fast?